fsantanna/dceu/doc/manual.md

 ```

 Static values are immutable and are transferred between variables and across
-blocks as a whole copies without any restrictions.
+blocks as whole copies without any restrictions.

 ## Dynamic Values